Reading is at the heart of the curriculum at Parklands. Our aspiration is for every child to be able to read fluently and enjoy reading.

 Independent Reading books support children at an individual level and are carefully chosen by teachers to aid and challenge our pupils.
 We use a variety of different materials and stimulus to enable our children to develop a love of reading.
 Our independent reading stage books are from the Oxford Tree Reading Scheme, and provide pupils with opportunities to engage with both fiction, poetry and non-fiction materials.
 We use a variety of strategies to support the teaching of reading, as all learners are individual and therefore can require different approaches to secure their skills.
 In recognition of this, teachers use a variety of decoding skills such as phonics and picture cues to ensure all pupils become competent and confident readers who enjoy the written word.

-Comprehension sessions occur weekly in Years 3-6 on a two week cycle.
-In week 1 children work with their teacher and peers to study a short text and to answer related questions.
+Text analysis sessions occur weekly in Years 3-6 on a two week cycle.
+In week 1, children work with their teacher and peers to study a short text and to answer related questions.
 Week 2 enables the children to undertake a small, independent twenty minute comprehension, before working through and editing their responses with their teachers.

 Reading Experiences at Parklands

 We recognise the importance of promoting reading for pleasure, alongside reading for learning purposes – we see both as equally important for our children.
 Every Friday from 2.45pm it is time for our children across the school to enjoy reading for pleasure, and the whole school looks forward to this time.
-From January 2020, alongside our open door for KS1 parents, we plan to open Friday readers to our KS2 to parents every final Friday in the month, so that they can also take part in reading with their child.
+Alongside our weekly open doors for KS1 parents, we open the ‘Reading Cafe’ to our KS2 parents every final Friday in the term, so that they can also take part in reading with their child.

 We are very fortunate at the school to have a fabulous library, and our children change their book fortnightly and enjoy listening to our fantastic librarian read to them!